ohitsmatt/ohitsmatt.github.io/resume.md

 Perfessional Summary:

  I'm a quick learning, self-driven, equipped with a diverse and promising skill-set.
 Capable of addressing challenges with a proven track record of increased productivity.
 Acted as a role model and mentor for new trainees.
 Provided on the job training.
-People oriented, able to adapt, hard working, goal-driven, and a team player
+People oriented, able to adapt, hard working, goal-driven, and a team player.

 Skills:
 - AWS Platform, S3, VPC, EC2, CloudFront, and etc.